learn-co-curriculum/programming-univbasics-4-block-parameters/README.md

 ```

 Block parameters are surrounded by `|` symbols, sometimes referred to as
 'pipes.'
-Block parameters are similar to the parameters for an method in that
+Block parameters are similar to the parameters for a method in that
 _we_ provide the name.
 If instead of `index`, we wanted to name it `hot_dog`,
 the results would be the same